 Participating in physical activity has amazing health benefits, short and long term, and can give you the longevity of a healthy life you may be looking for, or provide you strength and fitness required to excel or improve at the sport you love and compete in.
 Ironically, the same physical activity may also cause you physical grief through prolonged pain and/or injury, through overuse or trauma, thus putting a halt or slowing down the steps to improving in the sport or physical activity you’re undertaking.

 At Independent Sports Imaging, we treat all major sports injuries and musculoskeletal conditions, caused by either acute or chronic trauma to the muscle, joint or bone, or through overuse of that body part, or even a hereditary issue.
+Our treatments cover conditions and injuries relating, but not limited to, Shoulder, Elbow, Hip/Groin, Wrist, Knee, and Ankle/Foot.

 Please click on the relevant body part to see common injuries /conditions that occur at these sites.
 Please note this is not a comprehensive list.
 Other injuries/abnormalities at these sites can occur.